Hopia: Description

 Hopia obtusa is a perennial grass with stems up to 20 to 80 cm tall.
-It has long, creeping rhizomes or shallow rhizomes with swollen, villous nodes.
+It has long, creeping stolons with swollen, villous nodes, and may have short rhizomes.
 The culms are usually in small, compressed, glaucous clumps that are either erect or decumbent.
 Nodes are hairy lower on the plant but glabrous higher up.
 The sheath is pubescent to pilose lower on the plant but glabrous higher up.
 It has membranous truncate, irregularly denticulate ligules that are 0.2–2 mm big.
 Leaf blades are 3–26 cm long and 2–7 mm wide; they are ascending, firm, glaucous, sparsely pilose near the base, often scabrous on the margins, and involute towards the tips.
 The panicles are 5–15 cm long and 0.8–1.5 cm wide.
 The panicle has 2 to 6 spikelike, erect, puberulent, and 3-angled branches.
 The ultimate branchlets are one-sided.
 The pedicels are paired and congested.
 Some spikelets are on short pedicels that are 0.1–1 mm, while others are on longer pedicels 1.5–2.5 mm.
 Spikelets are 2.8–4.4 mm long, ellipsoid, terete to slightly laterally compressed, glabrous, and obtuse.
 The lower glumes are about 3/4 as long as the spikelet and are 5- or 7-veined.
 Upper glumes and lower lemmas equal the spikelet's length and are 5– to 9-veined.
 The lower florets are staminate with its lower paleas 2.5–3.5 mm long.
 The upper florets are puberulent at the bases and apices.
 Flowering is from May through October.